pkking/quick-mirror-openeuler/README.rst

-A utilies for mirroring Fedora faster
+Utilities for mirroring Fedora faster
 =====================================

 A full rsync of fedora-buffet0 can take hours just to receive the file list,